adair-creative/silverstripe-instagram/README.md

 A simple toolkit that allows for one-click CMS auth for an Instagram account

-Q: Why is this one named differently?

-A: Because packagist didn't like it, I don't know why

 ## How To Use
 ### CMS
 Go to `admin/settings` and click `Log in to Instagram`